StefanE/jEdit-with-Scala/README.txt

 README

-This repository is planned to contain code to a number of different jEdit plugins.
-All the plugins will focus on creating a better environment for Scala developers.
+This repository will contain code to the so called SIndex plugin to jEdit.
+It is based on the JIndex plugin, but rewritten entirely to Scala partly manual partly by machine.